PistachioPony/gamesparks-docs/Tutorials/Cloud Code and the Test Harness/Changing Player Passwords.md

 If your game uses the [RegistrationRequest](/API Documentation/Request API/Authentication/RegistrationRequest.md) GameSparks API method for signing up players to your game you may want to provide a way for them to change their password in the future.
 This article describes two possible ways to achieve this, the first using the [ChangeUserDetailsRequest](/API Documentation/Request API/Player/ChangeUserDetailsRequest.md) API method and the second using the [SparkPlayer](/API Documentation/Cloud Code API/Spark/SparkPlayer.md) Cloud Code object.

-# Changing the player's password via the ChangeUserDetailsRequest API call
+## Changing Passwords with ChangeUserDetailsRequest API call

 The ChangeUserDetailsRequest call contains a 'newPassword' field which can be used to alter the currently authenticated player's details.
 Let's try this out using the GameSparks developer portal Test Harness.
 Navigate in the GameSparks developer portal Test Harness, copy the JSON request below into the JSON field and press the 'Send' icon.